socketsupply/sockets.sh/src/docs/ipc.md

 # IPC

-There are three important concepts for an application built with the Operator Framework.
+There are three important concepts for an application built with the Socket SDK.
 The `Render` process, the `Main` process, and the `Bridge` process.

 `IPC` is an acronym for [Inter Process Communication][ipc].
 It's the method for which these [processes][processes] work together.